How To Get a Private Investigator License in Illinois

 Licensing Authority

-Private investigator licensing in the state of Illinois is handled by the Illinois Department of Financial and Professional Regulation (IDFPR), Division of Professional Regulation.
+The Illinois Department of Financial and Professional Regulation (IDFPR), Division of Professional Regulation, handles private investigator licensing in Illinois.
 The department issues licenses for private detective professions:

 • Licensed Private Detective